 • Education and Training: While formal education in construction management or a related field is beneficial, practical experience is invaluable.
 Consider working as an apprentice or gaining hands-on experience with established builders.

 • Licensing and Certification: Depending on your location, you may need to obtain the necessary licenses and certifications to work as a builder or contractor.
 Familiarise yourself with the regulatory requirements in your area.
+Learning how to create your own self employed pay stub as an independent contractor can be highly beneficial.
+Providing pay stubs can enhance your professional image.
+It demonstrates that you take your business seriously and manage it with the same rigor and attention to detail as a traditional employer.

 • Building Your Portfolio: Building a portfolio of completed projects showcases your skills and capabilities to potential clients.
 Start with small projects and gradually take on more significant challenges to expand your portfolio.
 For larger projects, you could find temporary accommodation close to the site—for instance, serviced apartments in London from comfy workers.